 The Absolute Lowest Sodium Item in Subway Is…

-Admittedly, this is also a very low calorie meal and so you’re going to need to add some extra protein, or low sodium carbs, to it to bulk it out so you’re not hungry later in the day.
+Admittedly, this is also a very low-calorie meal so you’re going to need to add some extra protein, or low-sodium carbs, to it to bulk it out so you’re not hungry later in the day.

 Or you could pick one of our other low-sodium Subway Choices.